Double Exposure Blackjack October 27, 2017

 INTRODUCTION AND KEY FEATURES OF DOUBLE EXPOSURE BLACKJACK

 Double Exposure Blackjack also known as two card games is a variant of Blackjack where the dealer receives two face-up cards.
-The Double Exposure Blackjack first appeared in Vegas world which is a casino/hotel opened in 1979 on Las Vegas Boulevard.
-Having gone very popular amongst, the game is now available online, powered by Play'nGo.
+The game first appeared in Vegas world, a casino/hotel opened in 1979 on Las Vegas Boulevard.
+Having gone very popular, the game is now available online, powered by Play'nGo.

-On this game, you will have various options which are Hit, Stand, Split, Double, Bust or Push.
+On Double Exposure Blackjack, you will have various options which are Hit, Stand, Split, Double, Bust or Push.
 To ‘Hit’ means to be dealt an additional card and this can be done multiple times before clicking on ‘Stand’ for no additional cards.
-‘Split’ is when the first 2 cards are of the same values, therefore, you may split those into 2 separate hands by placing a second wager of equal value on the second hand thus continuing to play one hand at a time.
-To double the bet placed, click on ‘Double’ after having been dealt with the first 2 cards, where afterwards only one card will be dealt to complete a hand.
+‘Split’ is when the first 2 cards are of the same values.
+Therefore, you may split those into 2 separate hands by placing a second wager of equal value on the second hand thus continuing to play one hand at a time.
+To double the bet placed, click on ‘Double’ after being dealt with the first 2 cards, where afterwards only one card will be dealt to complete a hand.
 When the total value of cards in hand exceeds 21, this means that you ‘bust’ therefore you lose.
 In the event that the dealer’s hand is 17-21 and matches the value of your hand, it’s called a ‘push’ and the dealer wins.
 If you and the dealer both have blackjack, you win.

-The betting options that you will have on this game are 1, 5, 10, 25 or 100 along with an x marked chip which you may click on any placed chip to remove your bet.
+The betting options that you will have on Double Exposure Blackjack are 1, 5, 10, 25 or 100 along with an x marked chip which you may click on any placed chip to remove your bet.
 In the event that you’ve placed bets and wish to remove everything on the table, click on clear all and it will be done automatically for you.
-To begin the game, click on deal after having selected your bet value.
+To begin the game, click on 'deal' after having selected your bet value.

 The concept of Double Exposure Blackjack is the same as the Blackjack game except for the fact that the dealer’s cards are exposed.
-Your objective will be to get a hand with a value close to 21 than the dealer’s.
-Exceeding 21 in a hand will be a bust, therefore, you will lose your bet placed.
+Your objective is to get a hand with a value close to 21 than the dealer.
+Exceeding 21 in a hand will be a bust, therefore, you lose your bet placed.

-The calculations of the card values is done same as in the regular Blackjack game where cards numbered 2 through 10 are worth their face values, Jacks, Kings and Queens are worth 10 and ace is worth either 1 or 11 depending on which is more to your advantage and card suits hold no importance in a Blackjack game.
+The calculations of the card values are done the same as in the regular Blackjack game.
+Cards numbered 2 through 10 are worth their face values, Jacks, Kings and Queens are worth 10 and ace is worth either 1 or 11 depending on which is more to your advantage and card suits hold no importance in a Blackjack game.

 GAMES LIKE DOUBLE EXPOSURE BLACKJACK